rafael-santiago/kryptos/doc/MANUAL.md

 Once generated the parameters can be used instead of the standarnized MODP values.
 Of course that use p=160 bits and q=80 is pretty insecure.
 The domain parameters calculating process can be slow.
 Since it depends on finding primes with specific relations between them.
 It is driven by luck, it can take 15 minutes or 2/3 hours...
-Fortunatelly, you should do it once.
+Fortunately, you should do it once.

 In practice you should use at least p=1024 and q=160 bits.

 The domain parameters are exported as a ``PEM`` buffer.
-When receving a ``PEM`` buffer containing DHKE domain parameters a best practice is to verify if those parameters are really "trustable" before accepting and starting using them.
+When receving a ``PEM`` buffer containing DHKE domain parameters the best practice is to verify if those parameters are really "trustable" before accepting and starting using them.

 The code below shows how to verify the values inside a ``PEM`` buffer.